The Sunny Side Up Show: 2007–2015

-The block starts with the host and Chica greeting the viewers, and explaining the date and weather, and the day's theme.
+The block starts with the host and Chica greeting the viewers and explaining the date/weather and the day's theme.

 The next segment involves birthday cards and wishes.
-Mr. Mailman, a mailman puppet, would send the cards to the Sunshine Barn.
+Mr. Mailman, a mailman puppet, would send the cards to the "Sunshine Barn".

 The next segment involves a different song or dance each day.

 The next segment involves the hosts making a craft or cooking a recipe.
-Based on the app "Dress Chica", during a show that comes on at 10:00 am, the hosts would demonstrate the viewers’ idea of Chica's disguise.
+Based on the app "Dress Chica", during a show that comes on at 10:00 a.m., the hosts would demonstrate the viewers’ idea of Chica's disguise.
 Dress Chica was created since executives wanted a game and segment that would help kids get dressed.
 A Dress Chica app was released by New Wave Entertainment in 2009, alongside "Sprout Player" and "Dress Like Chica."

-The "Good Egg Awards" Are Around From (September 15, 2009,-May 13, 2015) and the hosts would read different awards given to viewers online.
+In the Good Egg Awards, formerly part of the segment "Farm Talk," the hosts would read different awards given to viewers online.

 Next, the hosts would do a dance titled the Barnyard Boogie.
 In 2013, the segment was replaced with a new segment titled Sproutlet Stories, where viewers online could make up three different stories: a pirate adventure, a royal adventure, and a space adventure.

-Also, in 2014, a new penultimate segment was added, titled Chica's Choice, where a five-inch spinning wheel would be spun to direct everyone to do something fun.
+In 2014, a new penultimate segment was added, titled Chica's Choice, where a five-inch spinning wheel would be spun to direct everyone to do something "fun".
 The next segment involves sharing the remainder birthday cards and wishes.

-From (June 13,2011-April 24, 2015) the hosts would host the Sproutlet News Report, where viewers could share what they did and how they showed care for each other, with amazing voicemails. & The hosts would close the block by telling viewers to stay tuned for the Sprout Sharing Show and The Good Night Show.
+From 2010 to 2017, the hosts would host the Sproutlet News Report, where viewers could share what they did and how they showed care for each other, with amazing voicemails.
+The hosts would close the block by telling viewers to stay tuned for the Sprout Sharing Show and The Good Night Show.